DE-CIX: Executive board

-Ivo Ivanov (CEO), Thomas King (CTO), Christian Reuter (CSO) and Felix Hintze (CFO) are responsible for the global business as DE-CIX's executive board.
+Ivo Ivanov (CEO), Thomas King (CTO), Christian Reuter (CSO) and Alexander Hüsch (CFO) are responsible for the global business as DE-CIX's executive board.
 Felix Höger, Klaus Landefeld, Rudolf van Megen and Harald A. Summa comprise the supervisory board of DE-CIX Group AG.
 In addition, Harald A. Summa was the managing director of DE-CIX Group AG from 1996 to 2022 and chair of the executive board from 2017 to 2022.

 History

 DE-CIX was founded in 1995 by three Internet service providers (ISPs): Hamburg-based MAZ, EUnet from Dortmund and XLink from Karlsruhe.
 Back then, German Internet traffic was still exchanged in the United States.
 To improve latency and reduce costs for backhaul connectivity, these ISPs decided to establish an Internet exchange in the back room of a postal office in Gutleutviertel in Frankfurt, and were the first to connect their networks in Frankfurt at DE-CIX.

-DE-CIX was originally managed by Electronic Commerce Forum, now known as eco – Association of the Internet Industry.
+DE-CIX was originally managed by Electronic Commerce Forum, now known as eco - Association of the Internet Industry.
 Other providers joined and made DE-CIX and Frankfurt the hotspot for the German internet.
 In 1998, DE-CIX moved its switching hardware to the Interxion data center in Frankfurt.

 By 2000, DE-CIX had become Germany's largest Internet exchange and was ranked as one of the larger Internet exchanges in Europe.
 DE-CIX added its second switching site at the Interxion campus in 2001 and a third site in close proximity to its original roots at the TelecityGroup data center in 2004.

 Until 2006, Cisco switches supported the growth in customers and traffic.
 DE-CIX extended its reach to additional data centers, introducing Force10 and Brocade switches and scaling the platform to over 700 10-Gigabit ports.
 Over the years, DE-CIX has attracted networks from all over the world, especially from Eastern Europe, leading to an annual traffic growth rate of up to 100 percent per year.

 In 2012, DE-CIX began its international expansion with the establishment of its first Internet exchange outside of Germany, UAE-IX powered by DE-CIX, in partnership with du/datamena in Dubai.
 Following this, in 2014, DE-CIX established its first Internet exchange in North America with the launch of DE-CIX New York.
 Further expansions followed in close succession, in Southern Europe in 2016, in India in 2018 with Mumbai-IX powered by DE-CIX, later to become DE-CIX Mumbai, and in 2021 in Southeast Asia.